AjmalMIITM/Project-LLM-Code-Deployment/README.md

 This repo is an **auto-generated single-page web app** for a specific LLM-assisted TDS Project 1 task.

-- **Current Task:** `weather-dashboard`
+- **Current Task:** `quiz-game`
 - **Round:** `1`
 - **App Brief:**
-  > Create a weather dashboard showing current weather for any city.
-Include temperature, humidity, and weather condition display with icons.
-Use mock data or static weather info.
-Style it as a professional dashboard with cards and icons.
+  > Create a simple quiz game with 5 multiple-choice questions about programming.
+Show score at the end and include progress tracking.
+Style as an engaging quiz interface with progress bar and results screen.

 ---